LCHansson/sweSCB/README.md

 The SCB web API seems to still be in its early stages, and data quality is sometimes not perfect.
 If you find an obvious error in your data and it's not obvious that this is because of programming errors in `rSCB`, please consider filing a bug report to the developers at SCB.
 Follow [this link](http://www.scb.se/api) to find information on how to contact them.

 ## Further examples
-Further examples of package usage are contained in the "examples" folder installed with this package.
-To locate this folder, run `system.file(package = "rSCB")` from the R terminal.
+Further examples of advanced package usage are included in the "examples" folder installed with this package.
+To locate this folder on your system, run `system.file(package = "rSCB")` from the R terminal.

 ## Development information
 This package is still in its early development stages.
 The package can already be used in its present form to construct a simple menu system, to mine the SCB API for data, or to discover new data.
 However, work is needed to improve usability and widen the range of possible applications.
 You are invited to contribute to package development in any way you can and want to.
 You will, of course, be given due credit for your work.

+## Reporting bugs
+Please use the GitHub issue tracker for reporting bugs and making further feature requests.

 ## Open source license
 Please note that all source code contained in this project is open source licensed under the Affero Gnu Public License v3.
 This means that you are allowed to modify, use, and spread the source code freely withoug any permission from the author.
 HOWEVER, this source code and ANY derivatives thereof MUST be licensed with the same open source license.
 For further information about the AGPLv3, see LICENSE included with the source code of this package.